deel-ai/xplique/docs/index.md

 ??? info "Other interesting tools to explain your model:"

     - [Lucid](https://github.com/tensorflow/lucid) the wonderful library specialized in feature visualization from OpenAI.
-    - [Captum](https://captum.ai/) the Pytorch library for Interpretability research
+    - [Captum](https://captum.ai/) the PyTorch library for Interpretability research
     - [Tf-explain](https://github.com/sicara/tf-explain) that implement multiples attribution methods and propose callbacks API for tensorflow.
     - [Alibi Explain](https://github.com/SeldonIO/alibi) for model inspection and interpretation
     - [SHAP](https://github.com/slundberg/shap) a very popular library to compute local explanations using the classic Shapley values from game theory and their related extensions